 Investor Protection Definition

-The investor protection amount defines the limit of protection and it varies country by country.
-In Europe the amount of investor protection it is usually €20,000, while in the US is significantly higher, $500,000.
-Some other countries like Australia does not provide any investor protection.
+The investor protection amount defines the limit of protection and it can vary from country to country.
+In Europe the amount of investor protection is usually €20,000, while in the US it is significantly higher, at $500,000.
+However, some other countries, like Australia, do not provide any investor protection at all.

 The investor protection amount is usually guaranteed by a state fund.

 Investor protection and beyond - continue learning